Ryanair's CEO says Brexit may lead to more share buybacks

-BRUSSELS Ryanair (RYA.I) could speed up share buybacks to comply with European Union ownership laws as a result of Britain leaving the EU, the Irish carrier's chief executive said on Tuesday.
+BRUSSELS (Reuters) - Ryanair (RYA.I) could speed up share buybacks to comply with European Union ownership laws as a result of Britain leaving the EU, the Irish carrier's chief executive said on Tuesday.

 To qualify as an EU airline carriers have to be majority owned by EU investors.
 Ryanair was 53.6 percent owned by EU nationals, including UK investors in 2016, according to the airline.